swcarpentry/python-novice-inflammation/pages/03-loop.md

 subtitle: Analyzing Multiple Data Sets
 minutes: 30
 ---
+> ## Learning Objectives {.objectives}
+>
+> *   Explain what a for loop does.
+> *   Correctly write for loops to repeat simple calculations.
+> *   Trace changes to a loop variable as the loop runs.
+> *   Trace changes to other variables as they are updated by a for loop.
+> *   Explain what a list is.
+> *   Create and index lists of simple values.
+> *   Use a library function to get a list of filenames that match a simple wildcard pattern.
+> *   Use a for loop to process multiple files.

 We have created a function called `analyze` that creates graphs of the minimum, average, and maximum daily inflammation rates for a single data set: